-An airport development loan is an interest-bearing loan available to publicly owned airports identified in the ADOT State Airports System Plan dated November 2009 (or most current version).
-Loans may be used for projects that generate direct revenue to the airport.
+A. Airport Development Loan: This is an interest-bearing loan available to publicly owned airports identified in the ADOT State Airports System Plan dated November 2009 (or most current version).
+Loans may be utilized for projects that generate direct revenue to the airport.